vrk-kpa/suomifi-ui-components/FAQ.md

 ### Strict content security policies

 Strict content security policy does not allow dynamic styling without extra safety measures.
 Styled-components uses `__webpack_nonce__` to provide these measures.
+Simply put, nonce is a single use identifier that gets sent with the changes, verifying that the changes are not coming from a malicious source.
+In practice, this should generally be a base64 hash.

 Add `__webpack_nonce__ = '<some generated nonce>'` in the beginning of your entry file.
 It must be defined before any other scripts.
 One way to do this is to introduce the nonce as above in a new file and import that in your entry file.
 More information can be found in [webpack documentation.](https://webpack.js.org/guides/csp/)